5.4 quake jolts West Texas, one of state’s strongest ever

-MIDLAND, Tex.
-(AP) — One of the strongest earthquakes in Texas history struck Friday evening in a western region of the state that’s home to oil and fracking activity.
+MIDLAND, Texas (AP) — One of the strongest earthquakes in Texas history struck Friday evening in a western region of the state that’s home to oil and fracking activity.
 There were no immediate reports of damage or injuries.

 The U.S. Geological Survey said the temblor had a magnitude of 5.4 and struck at 5:35 p.m., local time.
 It was centered about 14 miles (22 kilometers) north-northwest of Midland, with a depth of about 5.6 miles (9 kilometers).

-The service had previously issued a preliminary magnitude of 5.3 before updating it.
-In the interim, the National Weather Services office in Midland tweeted that it “would be the 4th strongest earthquake in Texas state history!”
+The agency had previously issued a preliminary magnitude of 5.3 before updating it.
+In the interim, the National Weather Service’s office in Midland tweeted that it “would be the 4th strongest earthquake in Texas state history!”

 Geophysicist Jana Pursley at the USGS’s National Earthquake Information Center in Colorado said that according to early reports received by the agency, the quake was felt by more than 1,500 people over a large distance from Amarillo and Abilene in Texas to as far west as Carlsbad, New Mexico.